Are These 7 Energy-Saving Myths Costing You Money?

 Ceiling fans don’t cool rooms, they cool people.
 Turning your fan on high is a great way to cool people off in a crowded or stuffy room because it circulates air that is already in the room.
 This gives a cooling sensation without actually decreasing the temperature of the room.

 If fans are on in empty rooms, you actually waste electricity by running the fan.
 Instead, turn fans on and off as you enter and leave each room.

 Does Closing Vents Help to Cool or Heat Other Rooms More Quickly?

 Another common misconception when it comes saving energy deals with closing vents.
 It’s common to close vents in unused rooms assuming it will redirect air to used rooms.
 However, HVAC systems work as balanced, complete systems and disrupting that flow can do more harm than good.
 Instead of shutting vents completely, just turn down thermostats in the winter or up in the summer.

-Light Emitting Diode (LED) Bulbs Cost More than Regular Bulbs
+Are Light Emitting Diode (LED) Bulbs Cheaper than Regular Bulbs?

 Have you discovered any other energy-saving myths?
 Tell us about it!